fnando/i18n-js/README.md

 - export: Export translations as JSON files
 - version: Show package version
 - check: Check for missing translations
+- plugins: List plugins that will be activated

 Run `i18n COMMAND --help` for more information on specific commands.
 ```